-Naomi is now 7 and 100 percent back to her active self.
-She plays soccer, runs track and does gymnastics and cheerleading.
+Naomi is now 100 percent back to her active self.
+She is always in motion, whether running track or dancing hip-hop.

 No one wants their child to be in the hospital, but if you have to go, go to Children’s National.
 I’m sure that every single person who works there has touched a family’s life in one way or another.
 I walked in confused and uncertain, but soon felt confident that my daughter was in the best possible hands.
 They gave me hope that everything was going to be all right.